 Examples of financial records include auditor information, expense accounts, overtime sheets, business marketing plans or documents, claims reports, insurance premiums or policies, and all other business and financial documents that employees help to create or maintain.

 All assets, debts, and business of Economical must be accurately and promptly recorded.
 Employees cannot hold funds and must report all expenses properly.
 Complete, accurate, and timely communication with the board of directors, officers, and internal and external auditors, and all matters relevant to them, are essential.

-Confidential documents must be disposed of properly using onsite secure shredding bins (not in regular trash or recycle boxes).
+Confidential documents must be disposed of using the secure shredding bins (not in regular trash or recycling boxes).
 Personal and private information must be handled appropriately.
 Employees must not provide information to anyone unless they know they are contracted business partners and it is appropriate for them to have the information.